 In this paper, we have adapted the cross-situational learning paradigm, which has been widely used to investigate the statistical mechanisms available to learners in acquiring language, to bridge the distinct traditions of implicit and statistical (language) learning.
-In adapting the paradigm, we have carefully manipulated exposure conditions (incidental vs instructed) and included measures of awareness (verbal reports and subject measures), which is typically done in implicit learning research but not in statistical learning research (see Arciuli et al., 2014; Batterink et al., 2015; Franco, Cleeremans, & Destrebecqz, 2016; Hamrick & Rebuschat, 2012; Kachergis, Yu, & Shiffrin, 2014, for exceptions).
-By incorporating syntactic structure, in addition to word to object (Yu & Smith, 2007) and word to action (Scott & Fisher, 2012) mappings, this enabled us to determine the extent to which knowledge of the syntactic structure emerged, and could be manipulated during language development.
-Experiment 1 showed that instruction about the structure of the language could influence the statistical processing by improving acquisition of word to referent mappings across situations.
-However, this effect exerted itself during acquisition - by the end of acquisition performance was similar between groups provided with explicit knowledge compared to those that were not given this information in advance.
+In adapting the paradigm, we have carefully manipulated exposure conditions (incidental vs. instructed) and included measures of awareness (verbal reports and subject measures), which is typically gathered in implicit learning research but not in statistical learning research (see Arciuli et al., 2014; Batterink et al., 2015; Franco, Cleeremans, & Destrebecqz, 2016; Hamrick & Rebuschat, 2012; Kachergis et al., 2010, for exceptions).
+By incorporating syntactic structure, in addition to word to object (Yu & Smith, 2007) and word to action (Scott & Fisher, 2012) mappings, this enabled us to determine the extent to which knowledge of the syntactic structure emerged, and could be manipulated during language could influence the statistical processing by improving acquisition of word to referent mappings across situations.
+However, this effect exerted itself during acquisition -by the end of acquisition, performance was similar between groups provided with explicit knowledge compared to those that were not given this information in advance.
 Experiment 1 also demonstrated that this paradigm could reveal differences during learning that related to whether participants had determined the language structure themselves as a consequence of performing the task, compared to those that had not.
 Intriguingly, once again those that developed emerging explicit knowledge performed differently during the task.
 However, this difference in their ability to solve the task was not detectable anymore by the end of the task, highlighting the importance of learning tasks that permit the online tracking of performance.